JonathanWbn/instadm.app/README.md

+ℹ️As instagrams web-version now also support sending direct messages, this app no longer serves a purpose for me.
+I'll not be maintaining it any longer.

 # Direct Messaging for Instagram (web app)

 This is a web app which allows one to send and receive instagram direct messages.